 Is there a vaccine?

-There is still no vaccine and we likely won’t see one for another year.
+There is still no vaccine and we likely won’t see one for many months.
 That’s why it’s so important to continue to fight the spread of COVID-19 by following proper prevention protocols and social distancing measures.

 What is antibody testing?